SciML/Catalyst.jl/docs/src/model_creation/model_visualisation.md

 rm("repressilator_graph.png") # hide
 ```

-Finally, a [network's reaction complexes](@ref ref) (and the reactions inbetween these) can be displayed using the `complexgraph(brusselator)` function:
+Finally, a [network's reaction complexes](@ref ref) (and the reactions in between these) can be displayed using the `complexgraph(brusselator)` function:
 ```@example visualisation_graphs
 complexgraph(brusselator)
 ```
-Here, reaction complexes are displayed as blue nodes, and reactions inbetween these as black arrows.
+Here, reaction complexes are displayed as blue nodes, and reactions in between these as black arrows.